geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 Details
 ~~~~~~~

-In this example two dash array based line symbolizers are used to generate an alternating sequence.
-The first one,
+In this example two ``LineSymbolizer``\ s use ``stroke-dasharray``  and different symbology
+to produce a sequence of alternating dashes and symbols.
+The first symbolizer
-defined at **lines 3-9** is a simple line dash array alternating 10 pixels of pen down with 10 pixels of pen up.
+(**lines 3-9**) is a simple line dash array alternating 10 pixels of pen-down with 10 pixels of pen-up.
 The
-second one, defined at **lines 10-27** alternates a 5 pixels wide empty circle with 15 pixels of white space.
+second symbolizer (**lines 10-27**) alternates a 5 pixel empty circle with 15 pixels of white space.
 In order
-to have the two symbolizers alternate the second one uses a dashoffset of 7.5, making the sequence start with 12.5
+to have the two sequences positioned correctly the second one uses a ``stroke-dashoffset`` of 7.5.
+This makes the sequence start with 12.5
 pixels of white space, then a circle (which is then centered between the two line segments of the other pattern), then
 15 pixels of white space, and so on.

+.. note:: This example may not work in other systems using SLD, since they may not support combining the use of ``stroke-dasharray`` and ``GraphicStroke``.
+While the SLD is spec-compliant, the SLD specification does not state what this combination is supposed to produce.

 Line with default label
 -----------------------